 Jesus teaches that blasphemy against the Holy Spirit is a sin that is unforgivable.
 The “unforgivable” aspect to this can be alarming and troubling.
 Undoubtedly, there’s no Christian that would want to be guilty of blasphemy against the Holy Spirit!

-Much is debated today about if miraculous gifts (aka “power of the Holy Spirit” in Scripture and charismatic gifts today) of the Holy Spirit still exist.
-Miraculous gifts as a topic is sometimes condensed into two camps – [more]
+Much is debated today about if miraculous gifts of the Holy Spirit still exist.
+Sometimes blended with the “power of the Holy Spirit” in Scripture, the miraculous gifts of the Holy Spirit topic could be divided into two camps – [more]

 “It’s a miracle!”
 That’s an exclamation we hear often and have probably uttered ourselves.
 It might be used to describe passing a test you didn’t study for or to sum up a great, come-from-behind victory.
 For example, the great Olympic [more]